jboss-switchyard/quickstarts/rest-binding/Readme.md

 JBoss AS 7
 ----------
-1. Build the quickstart:

-        mvn clean install

-2. Start JBoss AS 7 in standalone mode:
+1. Start JBoss AS 7 in standalone mode:

         ${AS}/bin/standalone.sh

-3. Deploy the quickstart
+2. Build and deploy the quickstart

-        mvn jboss-as:deploy
+        mvn install -Pdeploy

-4. Open a console windows and type
+3. Open a console windows and type

         mvn exec:java -Dexec.args="new"

-5. You should see the following output
+4. You should see the following output
     `<order><orderId>1</orderId></order>`
-6. Switch back to server console or log and these messages should be displayed
+5. Switch back to server console or log and these messages should be displayed
 ```
     Added item 1 with name Hydrogen Atom - No, we are not kidding!
     Added item 2 with name Handcrafted Copper Plate
     Added item 3 with name Einstein's Bust - Talks about your future :)
     Added item 4 with name Time Machine
 ```
-7. Add an item to the order created in step 5
+6. Add an item to the order created in step 5

         mvn exec:java -Dexec.args="add 1 3 10"

-8. Switch back to server console or log and these messages should be displayed
+7. Switch back to server console or log and these messages should be displayed
 ```
     Order after adding items: {OrderId: 1
     Items:{Item: {ItemId: 3, name:Einstein's Bust - Talks about your future :)}, quantity:10},
     }
 ```
-9. Add another item
+8. Add another item

         mvn exec:java -Dexec.args="add 1 4 1"

-10. Switch back to server console or log and these messages should be displayed
+9. Switch back to server console or log and these messages should be displayed
 ```
     Order after adding items: {OrderId: 1
     Items:{Item: {ItemId: 3, name:Einstein's Bust - Talks about your future :)}, quantity:10},{Item: {ItemId: 4, name:Time Machine}, quantity:1},
     }
 ```
-11. Delete an item
+10. Delete an item

         mvn exec:java -Dexec.args="del 1 3"

-12. Get the order now
+11. Get the order now

         mvn exec:java -Dexec.args="get 1"

-13. Your output should be like this
+12. Your output should be like this
     `<order><orderId>1</orderId><orderItem><item><itemId>4</itemId><name>Time Machine</name></item><quantity>1</quantity></orderItem></order>`

+13. Undeploy the quickstart:

+        mvn clean -Pdeploy

 ## Further Reading